Schoolgirl Killed Herself After Breaking Up With Her Girlfriend

 “Officers attended the scene first at 9:16 am.
 The officers located the initial informant and located the female as described.
 Ambulance officers also attended and gave confirmation of death at 9:35 am that day.
 The area the deceased was found in was shielded from public view by dense foliage.
 There are no properties that looked directly onto it.
 However cordons were set up so the deceased and her dignity were preserved.”

-Sophie was identified by her father and the post-mortem report showed traces of drugs on her bloodstream.
-Her cause of death was however determined to be pressure to the neck.
+Sophie was identified by her father, and the post-mortem report showed traces of drugs on her bloodstream.
+Her cause of death was determined to be pressure to the neck.

-Sophie’s Psychiatrist, Dr Ellison-Wright, also spoke about Sophie’s mother who had died when Sophie was only 3-years old.
-Dr Ellison-Wright seems to believe that her mother’s death had had a lasting effect on Sophie.
+Sophie’s Psychiatrist, Dr. Ellison-Wright, also spoke about Sophie’s mother, who had died when Sophie was only 3-years-old.
+Dr. Ellison-Wright seems to believe that her mother’s death had had a lasting effect on Sophie.

 “She said she didn’t think her mother’s death really affected her.
 She was three at the time.
 It was very early days in getting to know her, she talked about some things but there were other things she was just getting relaxed about talking about.”